lias-laboratory/yellowhammer-benchmark/README.md

 ## Some programs

+The Yellowhammer benchmark is described in a paper submitted to Control Engineering Practice:
+> A. Alassani, R. Ouvrard, T. Poinot, O. Martin, A. Besnard, O. Gimenez, W. Thuiller, J. Garnier, F. Jiguet & B. Fontaine, 2026.
+Bridging System Identification, Ecological Modelling and Biostatistics
+communities: Collaborating to improve population dynamics models through benchmark dataset validation.

+An application for estimating GLM, GAM and Random Forest models is provided for Baseline and preliminary result.
+The R routines used to estimate these models can be downloaded HERE.

 Under development!
 You have access to some programs in Matlab, Python, and R to facilitate the use and processing of data sets.

 ## License